-If you suspect you may be pregnant, you’ll likely want to know when to take a pregnancy test.
+If you’ve noticed some possible pregnancy symptoms and suspect you may be pregnant, you’ll likely want to know when to take a pregnancy test.

 Firstly, it’s important to understand how a pregnancy test works, so you can get the most accurate result from the test.

 From the very beginning of your pregnancy, the fetus produces a hormone called hCG, or, human Chorionic Gondotrophin.